DeviaVir/zenbot/README.md

 - **3.2.1**
     - Bugfix for techan.js performance patch
 - **3.2.0**
     - Major logic update again.
-Safe to drop your `zenbrain` DB before this update.
-Please run `./update.sh` to update your existing zenbot and dependencies (Zenbrain).
+Please run `./update.sh` to apply this update.
+If you have errors after this update, try dropping your `zenbrain` DB and run `run.sh` again to start the map/reduce from raw data.
     - Now using 1h RSI by default.
 Reporter chimes in every 5m.
 Trade signals should trigger roughly 2-3 times over a few days.
     - Way better trend detection in `default_logic.js`, 83-day simulated ROI went from ~10% to 89%!
     - Poloniex product update by @RDash21, Kraken product update by @grigio.
 Thanks!